LindeSchoenmaker/AssayCTX/README.md

 # AssayCTX
-This repository contains the code to reproduce and build on the findings from the assay context manuscript.
+This repository contains the code to reproduce and build on the findings from the manuscript "Towards assay-aware bioactivity model(er)s: getting a grip on biological context" (https://chemrxiv.org/engage/chemrxiv/article-details/67cb11e0fa469535b96191ae).

 ## Description
-Contains pipeline for building datasets, using the QSPRpred models tested for this project and further analysis.
+The main finding from the assay-aware research is that there is a large variety in the measured values for the same protein-compound pair in ChEMBL.
+The assay categorization developed for this work explains part of this variety and is therefore usefull to take into account.
+Here we will first describe an easy way to get insight into the assays you are modelling.
+Then we will show how to calculate assay descriptors.
+Lastly we included the steps to take for reproducing the results described in the manuscript.

+## Obtain overview of assay context
+To use the pretrained BERTopic you need to install the following packages
+    conda create --name llm_agent python=3.11
+    pip install bertopic
+    pip install papyrus_scripts
+    pip install langchain-core              #optional
+    pip install langchain-experimental      #optional
+    pip install langchain-community         #optional
+    pip install llama-cpp-python            #optional
+    pip install jupyter
+    pip install pystow
+    pip install pandas

+For an example of how to assign your datapoints to assay topics have a look at the following notebook: assayctx/descriptors/llm_agent.ipynb

-## Environment
+## Reproducing results
-Scripts are compatible with QSPRPred tagged v2.1.0a0.

 ### Dataset creation
 Data for validation can be extracted from ChEMBL and papyrus.